President Jokowi receives a delegation from the International Monetary Fund - ExBulletin

 President Jokowi receives a delegation from the International Monetary Fund

-Click.com, Bogor – President Joko Widodo received the International Monetary Fund (IMF) delegation at the Presidential Palace in Bogor, West Java on Sunday, July 17, 2022.
-Delegates present were IMF Managing Director Kristalina Georgieva, Director of the Asia Department and Pacific of the IMF, Krishna Srinivasan, and High Representatives of the IMF for the Indonesian James Walsh.
+IDX channel – President Joko Widodo received the delegation of the International Monetary Fund (IMF) at the presidential palace in Bogor, West Java, on Sunday (17/7/2022).

+Delegates present were IMF Managing Director Kristalina Georgieva, IMF Asia and Pacific Director Krishna Srinivasan, and IMF Chief Representative for Indonesia James Walsh.
-While making a statement after accompanying President Jokowi, Coordinating Minister for Economic Affairs (Coordinating Minister of Economy) Airlangga Hartarto said that during the meeting President Jokowi conveyed a number of things to the IMF regarding the economic situation in Indonesia.

-“Indonesia’s economy is relatively good where inflation is around 4.2%, growth is 5.01%.
-Then in other situations in Indonesia, our economy compared to other countries has a debt to GDP ratio of around 42%, some countries reach 100%, the deficit is still around 4% and the current account is 0.5% and our trade balance has been positive for 26 months, and Indonesia has a foreign exchange reserve of 135 billion dollars,” said the Coordinating Minister of the Economy.

 Sources